nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 #### Counting Code Points

-Unfortunately, ECMAScript 6 can't natively determine how many code points a string has, but with the `u` flag, you can use regular expressions to figure it out as follows:
+Unfortunately, ECMAScript 6 doesn't add a method to determine how many code points a string has, but with the `u` flag, you can use regular expressions to figure it out as follows:

 ```js
 function codePointLength(text) {